 Knee Injuries From a Car Accident

 You are driving near the Heights in Houston when an intoxicated driver t-bones your vehicle.
 The collision is so severe that your vehicle is totaled and you suffer significant bodily injuries, including damage to your knees.
 Unfortunately, this is a common scenario for both drivers and passengers who are the victims of automobile collisions.
+Contact our car accident lawyers today for a free consultation!

 Types of Knee Injuries Sustained in Car Accidents